rl-institut/apipe/digipipe/esys/ESYS.md

 ```
 snakemake -j1 make_esys_appdata
 ```
-For this you have to copy the corresponding raw data into the raw directory.
+For this you have to copy the corresponding raw data from into the raw directory `store/esys_raw/`.
 In the future, empty raw data (scalars and time series) will be created automatically.
 Then, assumptions on constant parameters such as plant costs, lifetime and efficiencies are mapped and set as values of the corresponding